froggologies/gcp-terraform-exp-elastic/README.md

 ## Provision resources

-Change your backend in `terraform/backend.tf` to your backend configuration or delete it if you want to use local backend.
+> Change the backend in `terraform/backend.tf` to your backend configuration or delete it if you want to use local backend.

 Initialize Terraform:
 ```sh